 Summary: How to be focused and stay focused

-The key to be focused is to have something that is important to you to focus on – ideally, a project or goal that you want to accomplish.
+If you want to be focused the key is to have something that is important to you to focus on – ideally, a project or goal that you want to accomplish.